top of page

 In this study the authors used an innovative set of selection tools, the G+ tools, to identify the trait preferences of men and women in order to develop a robust product profile using a mixed-methods approach.
 The assertion that "men focus more on production and marketing-related traits, while women focus on production and cooking qualities" was also confirmed.
 Descriptive, deductive and content analyses were carried out and the results indicate ecological differences in varietal choices.
 In conclusion, the results highlight the need for gender-sensitive breeding work that takes into account the different needs and priorities of targeted male and female rice farmers in breeding decisions for a robust rice product profile.

-Read More: https://doi.org/10.3390/su15118462 (open access)
+Read More: https://doi.org/10.3390/su15118462 (Open access)

 Estimating oligopsonistic market power in Uganda’s rice industry